 Public involvement in the development of the FFY 2014 UPWP followed the procedures set forth in the MPO's adopted "Public Participation Plan for the Boston Region Metropolitan Planning Organization."
-These procedures are designed to ensure early and continued public involvement in the transportation-planning process.
+These procedures are designed to ensure early, continued, and inclusive public involvement in the transportation-planning process.

-Steps to develop this year's UPWP began in November 2012, when staff requested study suggestions through outreach at Metropolitan Area Planning Council (MAPC) subregional group meetings.
-As part of these discussions, attention was paid to the extensive needs assessment that was conducted during the development of the MPO's long-range transportation plan, Paths to a Sustainable Region.
-Staff also sought suggestions at Regional Transportation Advisory Council meetings and through outreach to the general public at Transportation Improvement Program (TIP)-UPWP Building Seminars and at the MPO's "Be Informed, Be Involved" information sessions.
-These suggestions, along with comments received during the FFY 2013 review period and inputs from recent planning documents, were considered in the draft FFY 2014 UPWP development process, which is described in detail in Chapter 1.
-This process culminated in the MPO's UPWP Committee recommending a budget and set of new studies for inclusion in the public review draft FFY 2014 UPWP, which was subsequently approved for public circulation by the MPO.
+Steps to develop this year's UPWP began in November 2012, when staff requested study suggestions at Metropolitan Area Planning Council (MAPC) subregional group meetings.
+As part of these discussions, attention was paid to the extensive needs assessment that was conducted during the development of the MPO's Long-Range Transportation plan, Paths to a Sustainable Region.
+Staff also sought suggestions at Regional Transportation Advisory Council meetings and through outreach to the general public at the Transportation Improvement Program (TIP)-UPWP Building Workshops and at the MPO's "Be Informed, Be Involved" information sessions.
+These suggestions, along with comments received during the FFY 2013 review period and inputs from recent planning documents, were considered in the Draft FFY 2014 UPWP development process, which is described in detail in Chapter 1.
+This process culminated in the MPO's UPWP Committee recommending a budget and set of new studies for inclusion in the public-review Draft FFY 2014 UPWP, which was subsequently approved for public circulation by the MPO.